tmroyal/OptionSetter.js/README.md

 var default2 = { name: '42' }; // does not cause error
 ```

-If the default is `OptionSetter.default()`, OptionSetter will automatically provide
+If the default is `optionSetter.default()`, OptionSetter will automatically provide
 a default based on the type definition.

 ### default types